- Team USA

 A Building Block award in the amount of $15,000 will be awarded to a new program or initiative that shares the mission of the Prudential Skating Fund.

-To apply for the Prudential Skating Fund, organizations must submit, by email, to firstname.lastname@example.org a concise plan to U.S. Figure Skating containing the following information.
-Please be aware of the application format, sending all information in one attachment in PDF form:
+To apply for the Prudential Skating Fund, organizations must submit a concise plan to U.S. Figure Skating containing the following information.
+All applications must be submitted by email to firstname.lastname@example.org.
+Please send all information in one attachment in PDF form to include:

 - Contact information